JoseALermaIII/clashcallerbot-reddit/docs/source/about/faqs.rst

 **ClashCallerBot** will then make this comment and will message you at the given time::

-    ClashCallerBot here!
-    I will be messaging you on Nov.
-10, 2018 at 10:30:29 AM (UTC) to remind you of **this call.**
+    I will be messaging you on Jan.
+21, 2019 at 06:17:09 PM UTC to remind you of this call.

+    Others can tap REMIND ME, TOO to send me a PM to be added to the call reminder and reduce spam.

+    You can also tap REMOVE ME to remove yourself from the call reminder or MY CALLS to list your current calls.

     Thank you for entrusting us with your warring needs!